extdn/extdn-badge-repository/README.md

 An extension needs to include a `composer.json` file.
 There is no check for this, because it is a bare minimum, not a base for a badge.

 #### Magento Coding Standard
 An extension needs to comply to the Magento Coding Standard.

-@todo: Generate this information.
+There is a check that runs all PHP CodeSniffer rules.
+Next, a number `warnings_at_level` is reported.
+If for instance, this number is 10, this means that this extension would not be accepted on the Magento Marketplace.
+A number like 7 to 9 is usually fine.
+There are little extensions with a `warnings_at_level` lower than 3.

 #### GraphQL endpoints
 An extension is able to offer GraphQL endpoints.
 The following checks are in place for this: